Gunnvant/Self-Paced-Content/python/interview_prep/sql/practice_ex_1/writeup.md

 ## Task 4
 Another dimension that the investor is interested in is, finding out which product categories are growing since the past 10 years.
 Can you help them with this task?

+## Submission Instructions
+You need to submit your sql queries in as an sql file.
+Each task should have properly commented code.